greensh16/rudu/README.md

 - ✅ Option to exclude specific directories and files (`--exclude .git, excepts globbed .g*`)
 - ✅ Option to show directory and file ownership (`--show-owner`)
 - ✅ Option to output to csv file (`--output report.csv`)
+- ✅ Option to specify number of threads to use in parallel file scanning (`--threads #`)
 ---

 ## Example Usage